Zaltarba/blog/_posts/2024-08-18-DataBaseCreation.md

 - **Scalability**: It’s designed to store and organize large amounts of data across multiple datasets.
 - **Flexibility**: HDF5 files can be easily sliced and diced for different analyses without needing to load the entire dataset into memory.

 These characteristics make HDF5 a valuable tool for research, especially when working with high-frequency trading data, which can accumulate quickly.

 Want some proof ?
 Here is an comparaison between .csv and .h5 files for a small dataset.

+For the **writing speed** :

 ```python
 %time df.to_csv("data/speed_test.csv")